SEND Strategy and our plans

 Somerset's Graduated Response Tool

-Somerset’s Graduated Response Tool sets out the provision ordinarily available in Somerset education settings.
+Somerset’s Graduated Response Tool explains the support normally available in Somerset schools and settings.

 Joint Commissioning